 One of the oldest, largest (over 200,000 students), and most prestigious public institutions in Latin America, the Universidad de Buenos Aires' history of social activism and political opposition during the era of dictatorship resulted in a decline from which it is now emerging.
 Students enroll in the faculty of social sciences (FSOC: ciencias sociales).
 While UBA is a typical large urban university, coursework is nonetheless widely regarded as among the most demanding available; students are highly motivated and socially involved; and many courses are equivalent to two U.S. college courses.

-Students must take courses that total the equivalent of 4.0 Pomona credits, or 4.5 Middlebury credits.
+For academic year 2022-2023: Students enroll in the equivalent of 4.0 Pomona credits, or 4.5 Middlebury credits for the semester.
 A maximum of 4.0 Pomona credits will be awarded for the semester.

 All coursework is conducted in Spanish.
 All students enroll in Writing for Cultural and Linguistic Competence (0.5 Pomona credits), a writing-intensive course that meets once a week.
 The course receives a letter grade.

-Students earn the remainder of their 3.5 Pomona credits by enrolling in courses at Universidad de Buenos Aires.
+Students earn the remainder of their credits by enrolling in courses at Universidad de Buenos Aires.
 Students integrate into the university system and take their courses alongside host university students.

 The internship is organized by the program, and has an academic component.
 Previous internships have been in, but are not limited to, the following fields: health care, neighborhood government offices, women’s issues, and political research.

-Students are not permitted to take any courses taught by the Middlebury study center on a P/NC basis, however, students may take direct enrollment university courses on a P/NC basis.
+Students are not permitted to take any courses taught by the Middlebury study center on a CR/NC basis, however, students may take direct enrollment university courses on a CR/NC basis.